Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 We’re going to get into more detail below, but the short answer is:

-Get the American Express Platinum Card if you frequently travel alone and value the card just for its travel perks.
+Get the American Express Platinum Card if you frequently travel alone and value the card just for its travel perks, or spend a lot on airfare.

 Get the Citi Prestige Card if you frequently travel with others, often have hotel stays that are four nights or longer, or want this card to be a primary spending card – it has nice bonuses on travel, dining, and entertainment spending.